skylight-hq/skylight.digital/_projects/usaf_gearfit.md

 - Demoed work to, and received praise from, former Secretary of the Air Force, Barbara Barrett, and her Chief of Staff, General David Goldfein
-- Continually improving the feedback application and expanding user adoption- i> Began second phase of work, focused on optimizing translation of feedback from aircrew into actionable requirements
+- Continually improving the feedback application and expanding user adoption
+- Began second phase of work, focused on optimizing translation of feedback from aircrew into actionable requirements
 {% endcapture %}